Your brand was mentioned 47 times in ChatGPT answers last week. What did that tell you?

 The alternative is not a better count.
 The alternative is a different object of measurement.

-Instead of treating each AI answer as a one or a zero, read it as a piece of text and extract what the text is doing to your brand.
+Instead of treating each AI answer as a one or a zero, read it as a piece of text and extract what the text is doing.
 Three axes cover most of what matters.

 Framing.
 What story is being told around the brand.
 A leader in its space.
 One option among many.
 A tool for a specific niche.
 A cautionary example.
-Framing shapes whether a reader forms a preference or scrolls past.
-The same product can be framed as modern or as overbuilt, as premium or as overpriced.
-The frame is invisible until you read the answer in full.
+The same product can be framed as modern or as overbuilt, as premium or as overpriced, depending on which other words sit next to it in the answer.
+The frame is invisible until you read the full text.
 A dashboard that only counts will never surface it.

 Positioning is not where you want to be.
 It is where AI puts you.

 Three axes, read directly from the text.
 No count required.
-Together they describe what the response is doing to your brand, not just whether your brand was named.
+Together they describe what the response is doing in language, not just whether the brand was named.
 Quova AI is built around reading those three axes from every answer.

 Four questions your monitoring tool should be able to answer

-If a tool cannot answer these four questions, a higher mention count is not telling you anything useful.
+If a tool cannot answer these four questions, a higher mention count is not telling you anything actionable.

 -